-According to AASM-2007 criteria, tonic muscle activity during REM sleep was defined as an epoch of REM sleep with at least 50% of the duration of the epoch having submental EMG amplitude greater than the minimum amplitude demonstrated in NREM sleep.
-Phasic muscle activity during REM sleep was defined by following criteria.
-In a 30-second epoch of REM sleep divided into 10 sequential, 3-second mini-epochs, at least 5 (50%) of the mini-epochs contained bursts of transient muscle activity.
-These excessive transient muscle activity bursts were 0.1-5.0 seconds in duration and at least 4 times as high in amplitude as the background EMG activity.
-Tonic muscle activity was only scored in the submental EMG, while phasic muscle activity was scored in both submental and anterior tibialis EMG (Iber C, 2007).
-To exclude the disruption of physiologic events for REM sleep, REM epochs in which an EEG arousal, snore artifact in the submental EMG, PLMS, or hypopnea was present were eliminated from further analyses (Winkelman and James, 2004).
-Finally, the numbers of 30-second epochs without atonia, 30-second epochs with phasic submental muscle activity, and 30-second epochs with phasic anterior tibialis muscle activity were computed separately for each REM period.
-The number of their epochs was divided separately by the total number of epochs of REM sleep to obtain the exact percentage of phasic and tonic RSWA.
-Both of abnormal tonic and abnormal phasic RSWA were defined as more than 18% in this study (Frauscher et al., 2012).
+According to the AASM-2007 criteria, tonic muscle activity during REM sleep was defined as an epoch of REM sleep in which the submental EMG amplitude was greater than the minimum amplitude demonstrated in NREM sleep for at least 50% of the duration of the epoch.
+Phasic muscle activity during REM sleep was defined by following criteria: in a 30-second epoch of REM sleep divided into 10 sequential, 3-second mini-epochs, at least 5 (50%) of the mini-epochs contained bursts of transient muscle activity.
+These excessive bursts of transient muscle activity were 0.1-5.0 seconds in duration, and their amplitudes were at least 4 times higher than that of the background EMG activity.
+Tonic muscle activity was only scored in submental EMGs, while phasic muscle activity was scored in both submental and anterior tibialis EMGs (Iber C, 2007).
+To exclude the disruption of REM sleep by physiologic events, REM epochs in which EEG arousal, a snore artifact in the submental EMG, PLMS, or hypopnea was present were eliminated from further analyses (Winkelman and James, 2004).
+Finally, the numbers of 30-second epochs without atonia, with phasic submental muscle activity, and with phasic anterior tibialis muscle activity were computed separately for each REM period.
+The number of epochs was then divided separately by the total number of epochs of REM sleep to obtain the exact percentages of phasic and tonic RSWA.
+In this study, abnormal tonic and abnormal phasic RSWA were defined as being greater than 18% (Frauscher et al., 2012).

 2.4.
-Data analysis
+Data Analysis

-The data were presented as the mean ± standard deviation for continuous variables and as numbers or percentages for categorical variables.
-Parametric and non-parametric data were compared using independent t-test and Mann-Whitney U test respectively (2 groups).
-A one-way analysis of variance (ANOVA) and Kruskal Wallis Test were performed for comparing parametric and non-parametric data (≥ 3 groups).
-Significant effects in ANOVA were further examined with post-hoc tests using the least significant difference method with a Boferrroni correction for multiple comparisons.
-Mann–Whitney U tests with adjusted p values (significant at P=0.005) were used for multiple pairwise comparisons.
-Chi-square test was used to analyze the differences in categorical variables.
-The correlations between the reducing score rates of the clinical and polysomnographic measures and the reducing score rates of tonic and phasic EMG activities during REM sleep were performed using the Pearson test.
-A two-sided 5% level of significance was considered statistically significant.
-All statistical procedures were performed by using Statistical Package for the Social Sciences 17.0 for Windows (SPSS, Inc, Chicago, IL).
+The data are presented as the mean ± standard deviation for continuous variables and as numbers or percentages for categorical variables.
+Parametric and non-parametric data were compared using the independent t-test and Mann-Whitney U test, respectively (2 groups).
+One-way analysis of variance (ANOVA) and Kruskal Wallis tests were performed to compare parametric and non-parametric data (≥ 3 groups).
+Significant effects from ANOVAs were further examined with post-hoc tests using the least significant difference method with a Bonferroni correction for multiple comparisons.
+Mann-Whitney U tests with adjusted P-values (significant at P=0.005) were used for multiple pairwise comparisons.
+The chi-square test was used to analyze differences in categorical variables.
+Correlations between changes in the clinical and polysomnographic measures and changes in tonic and phasic EMG activities during REM sleep were determined using the Pearson test.
+A two-sided 5% level of significance was applied.
+All statistical procedures were performed using the Statistical Package for the Social Sciences 17.0 for Windows (SPSS, Inc., Chicago, IL).

 3. RESULTS

 3.1.
-Recruitment process
+Recruitment Process